 Planning to tie the knot and looking for an amazing honeymoon destination?
-Definitely consider the spectacular Sabah province in exotic Borneo, the world’s third largest island.
-Borneo is home to three nations: Malaysia, Indonesia and the small country of Brunei.
-It’s one of only two remaining islands in the world where you can view orangutans in the wild, the other being nearby Sumatra in Indonesia.
+The spectacular Sabah province in exotic Borneo is one of only two islands in the world where you can view orangutans in the wild (Sumatra, Indonesia is the other).
 It’s also the sole natural habitat of one of the world’s most unique looking monkeys, the red nosed and big bellied proboscis monkey.
-Borneo naturally grows romance, featuring the world’s largest flower, the rafflesia.
+Romance blossoms in Borneo, featuring the world’s largest flower, the rafflesia.
 It also has one of Southeast Asia’s tallest mountains, Mount Kinabalu.
 Sprinkle in lush tropical rain forests and beautiful beaches and you have all the ingredients for a romantic and adventurous Borneo honeymoon.

 Borneo is easier to reach than many people think.
 From Malaysia’s capital, Kuala Lumpur, Air Asia, Malindo Air and Malaysian Airlines all have frequent daily flights to several towns on the island.
 Malaysian Borneo is divided into two provinces, Sarawak and Sabah.
 While exotic wildlife can be found in both, Sabah’s infrastructure is better suited for most peoples honeymoons compared to Sarawak or the Indonesian part of Borneo.
 Sabah’s capital of Kota Kinabalu has two airports, and has direct flights between Australia, Indonesia, China, Japan, Thailand and Hong Kong, among other areas in the region.